martinring/thesis/src/7-Conclusion.md

 The idea of self-verification opens up numerous possiblities for future work (as sketched in [#chap:advanced]), which did not fit the scope of this thesis.
-However, the evaluations and discussions show that, following the proposed idea, allows for a novel verification methodology, that can be adapted today, which does not rely on incremental improvement of existing tools and methods but tackles complexity from a completely different, and more successful, angle.
+However, the evaluations and discussions show that, following the proposed idea, allows for a novel verification methodology that can be adapted today, which does not rely on incremental improvement of existing tools and methods but tackles complexity from a completely different, and more successful, angle.